 Gross Absorption Rate vs. Net Absorption Rate

-When talking about a market’s absorption rate, investors commonly refer to it in one of two ways, Gross or Net.
+When talking about a market’s absorption rate, investors commonly refer to it in one of two ways: gross absorption rate or net absorption rate.
 For the purposes of this article, we are discussing these in a leasing context.

-A market’s Net Absorption Rate is the total space that a tenant physically moved into minus the amount of space they moved out of.
-This is the better indicator of a market’s true demand.
-If the market has a positive net absorption rate, it means that more space is being leased than being moved out of.
+Net absorption rate is the better indicator of a market’s true demand.
+If the market has a positive net absorption rate, it means that more space is being leased than is being moved out of.
 This is a good sign.
 Conversely, if the market has a negative net absorption rate, it means that there is more space vacated than occupied.
 This is a negative sign.

 Simply, the absorption rate is a critical input into a pro forma projection of cash flows and/or a property’s business plan.
 To demonstrate this point, consider a very simple example.